-Investments in human capital and intellectual properties - Human capital The Group's aspirational goal is to be the employer of choice by investing in people.
-In order to achieve this goal, the Group fulfills the following responsibilities towards its employees over the mid- to long- term on a high level.
-1. Treat all employees fairly and respectfully 2.
-Ensure transparency of rules and standards 3.
-Provide all JT Group employees with growth opportunities As a responsible employer, employees engagement is crucial, and the Group communicates with its staff through multiple channels.
-To evaluate the effectiveness of its programs and the level of engagement of its employees, and to identify areas for improvement, the Group carries out an Employee Engagement Survey (EES) every three years across the Group.
-Additional employee-related surveys are available, so that the Group can always be mindful of employees' concerns and quickly implement relevant measures.
-For instance, each office in JT International, its subsidiary, (the Company's tobacco business outside Japan) regularly conducts a survey called 'PULSE' to check their progress towards key challenges identified via EES.
-As a result of these initiatives, JT International has been recognized as a Global Top Employer by Top Employer Institute for the nineth consecutive year.
-Further, the Group considers that it is its responsibility to provide a safe and healthy work environment in order to protect all employees from work-related injuries and illness.
-The Group aligns its health and safety standards with ISO 45001 (OHSAS 18001) and always meets or exceeds legal requirements. - Intellectual properties The Group regards R&D capabilities in each business segment as a source of long-term competitiveness and business growth.
+The Group regards R&D capabilities in each business segment as a source of long-term competitiveness and business growth.
 In order to appropriately protect and utilize intellectual properties that have been created through R&D activities, the Group establishes a department in charge of it in each business segment and takes measures corresponding to each business environment and strategy.
-In the tobacco business, for instance, the Group proactively and globally develops activities of application and rights acquisitions in areas such as element technology of its own Reduced-Risk Products (RRP) and self-developed technology in order to strengthen the patent portfolio in RRP category.
-These activities are based on the Group's strategy to reinforce competitiveness of the RRP category, which is the pillar of the business's future growth.
+In the tobacco business, for instance, the Group proactively and globally develops activities of application and rights acquisitions in areas such as element technology of its own Reduced-Risk Products (RRP) and self-developed technology in order to strengthen the patent portfolio in the RRP category.
+These activities are based on the Group's strategy to reinforce competitiveness in the RRP category, which is a pillar that will drive the business's future growth.
 In terms of intellectual property management structure, Japanese-domestic and overseas divisions in charge of intellectual properties cooperate and take measures in an integrated manner.
 Under the concept of respecting intellectual property rights of other companies, the Group implements thorough risk management not to have its own products violate third-party rights.
-It also responds rigorously to imitation of its own products or violation of intellectual property rights by a third party.
-Initiative to reduce environmental impacts As social awareness in environmental issues rises year by year, the Company has set goals/initiatives to reduce environmental impacts as its group-wide foundation.
-It especially acknowledges that climate change associated with global warming would have a significant impact on
+It also responds rigorously to the imitation of its own products or violation of